 Why is it needed? - Having to pay 20% of all outpatient treament in a complex situation means you would face - a Big Risk!

-Works great for the person who wants flexibility to receive treatment from any MD or provider in any state who agreed to accept MediCare's level of payment.
+Buying gives you flexibility to receive treatment from any MD or provider in any state who accepts MediCare.

-● How they work!
-Providers, following treating a person, submit invoices to the MediCare claim administrator who pays them MediCare's part (80% ).
-The invoice is then sent to the Supplement company who will pay the provider most or all of the 20% Medicare did not pay.
+● How it works!
+The provider submits an invoice to the MediCare claim administrator who pays them 80% of the allowed * amount.
+The administrator sends the invoice to the Supplement company who pays the provider most or all of the 20% Medicare did not pay. [ * deeply discounted from retail.]

 How to buy!

-● Individuals in CT can (normally) apply for a plan or change plans at any time.
-Coverage is then effective the 1st of the next month.
+● Individuals in CT can (normally) apply for a Supplement or make a change at any time, Coverage is effective the 1st of the next month.

-Note: When applying for a plan in CT there is no review of health history as in some states.
+Note: There is no review of health history when applying in CT after initial eligibility as in many states.

 ● More details on Medicare Supplements and how they work are on this page.